BusraEcemSakar/christmas-coding-challenge-2024/README.md

 Time Complexity: O(n), where n is the length of the string

 Space Complexity: O(k), where k is the size of the character set (e.g., English letters, digits, symbols, etc.)

+# DAY 2
+Nth Highest Salary

+This repository contains a Python solution to find Nth Highest Salary.

+Given an Employee table with id and salary, write a function nth_highest_salary to return the nth highest salary.
+If there are fewer distinct salaries than n, the function should return None.